Gimpo International Airport: Statistics

-Top carriers
+Routes

+In 2024, the ranking of three international destinations from Gimpo International Airport is as follows:

-In 2016, the ten carriers with the largest percentage of passengers flying into, out of, or through Gimpo International Airport are as follows:
+In 2024, the ranking of domestic destinations from Gimpo International Airport is as follows:

 Traffic by calendar year

 Other facilities

 Korea Airports Corporation (KAC) has its headquarters on the airport property.

 The Aviation and Railway Accident Investigation Board (ARAIB) has its FDR/CVR Analysis and Wreckage Laboratory on the property of the airport.
 When the predecessor agency Korea Aviation Accident Investigation Board (KAIB) existed, its CVR/FDR and wreckage laboratory was located on the airport property.

 Ground transportation

 Railway

 On 23 March 2007 the AREX airport express line started operations to Incheon International Airport, with an extension to Seoul Station which opened in December 2010.
 Seoul Subway Line 9 also links the airport to the Gangnam area.
 For many years, the airport was served by the Gimpo Line, a railway line that no longer exists.
 In the 1990s, Seoul Subway Line 5 was extended to Gimpo Airport.
+In 2019, the Gimpo Goldline began service to the airport.
+On 1 July 2023, the Seohae Line began service to the airport.